EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 Below is a quick reference guide for the available data types.
 This table is updated periodically as the EmotiBit firmware grows.

+> [!TIP]
-> **Note:** Additional details about the data stream (*such as units, sampling rate, data format, and averaging*) can be found in the `_info.json` file created automatically with each recording session.
+>  Additional details about the data stream (*such as units, sampling rate, data format, and averaging*) can be found in the `_info.json` file created automatically with each recording session.

 | TypeTag | Signal & Description | How a Good Signal Looks | How a Bad Signal Looks |
 | :---: | :--- | :--- | :--- |